 - Automatic climate control and temperature system with temperature and humidity sensors throughout the facility

-Everyone interacts with a Content Delivery Network (CDN) on a daily basis if they browse the web, whether they’re looking at news sites, social media pages, or doing some online shopping.
+Everyone interacts with a Content Delivery Network (CDN) on a daily basis if they browse the web, whether they’re looking at news sites, social media pages, or shopping online.

-GreenGeeks offers a CDN to users that is powered by Cloudflare.
+GreenGeeks offers a CDN to users that are powered by Cloudflare.
 That’s great news for your site optimization, especially if you’ve got a global reach.